npsquared/3253_TermProject/README.md

-# 3253_TermProject
+# 3253_TermProject: Quick-draw dataset

-Drawing Prediction using CNN, Tensorflow, Keras.
+Doodle Prediction using CNN, Tensorflow, Keras.

 Model will be run using a Flask + html application.